Back to home pageProfessional Education

 Scholarly activity

 PCCM fellow scholarly activity is performed in conjunction with identified faculty in the desired area of scholarly activity, with expectation at dissemination following culmination of efforts.
-While there may be basic science opportunities, most research is clinical, and can leverage data from all 8 hospitals of Beaumont Health.
+While there may be basic science opportunities, most research is clinical, and can leverage data from all hospitals of Corewell Health.
 Fellow research is designed to be presented at Regional, National, and International conferences, including American Thoracic Society, American College of Chest Physicians, and Society of Critical Care Medicine.

 All fellows participate in quality and safety activities as a part of their training.
 When opportunities for improvement are identified, Beaumont subscribes to a Kaizen process, which allows for trial implementation of new initiatives for continues system improvement.